Leon Yin

 GPT Racial and Gender Bias in Hiring (2024)

 Recruiters and HR vendors are using AI chatbots to interview and screen job candidates.
 Davey Alba, Leo Nicoletti, and I found that OpenAI's GPT discriminates against names when ranking resumes.
 Building off classic hiring and algorithmic bias studies, we randomly assigned demographically-distinct names to equally-qualified resumes and asked GPT-3.5 and 4 to rank the resumes against four real job descriptions.
 We repeated the experiment 1,000 times, cycling through hundreds of unique names for each job.
 Differences in how often GPT ranked resumes from each group surpassed benchmarks for adverse impact — a standard used to test for discriminatory hiring practices.
+The investigation was honored with an ONA Award for Technology reporting.

 Watch a video explainer on TikTok